Tomm0017/rsmod/README.md

     1. `npcDialog` is defined in the `PluginHelper` file in the core `plugins` package.
 It can change depending on what version of `RS Mod` you are using, but the format and conventions should be similar.
-This method is `suspendable` and will pause any further code until the dialogue is continued by the player.
+This method is `suspendable` and will pause any further code until the dialog is continued by the player.

      Short and sweet!
-That's all you need for  a basic dialogue script.
+That's all you need for a basic dialog script.

 ## FAQ
 #### I would like a feature added to the core game module